Bira/octopus-carnival/_posts/2016-10-02-pathfinder-df-barbarian.md

   - character
 ---

+**Update**: This is the GURPS Dungeon Fantasy version of the character.
+If you want to see a version for the Dungeon Fantasy RPG, click [here][1].

 As I write this, I noticed that we've had a handful of GURPS posts already and none of then has included any GURPS stats yet!
 I'll try to remedy that here.
 Since it might be a while until I have concrete rules to show for the